- 1 The RHS Chelsea Flower Show Plant Of The Year Award

 Viburnum plicatum f. tomentosum ‘Kilimanjaro Sunrise’ is a striking, deciduous shrub with an upright habit, which allows it to be lightly trimmed very easily into a pyramid shape with horizontal tiered layers, rather similar in appearance to a traditional wedding cake.
 In April, ‘Kilamanjaro Sunrise’ produces rather glamorous lacecap flowers from the top to the bottom of the shrub, the flowers are a pure, soft white when young, blushing with apple-blossom pink as they age.
 The flowers are followed by masses of deep, red berries in summer, which turn from red to glossy black as they ripen further.
 Once the berries have disappeared in late summer, a second, lighter flush of flowering can be enjoyed.
 As autumn approaches, the foliage turns warm shades of fiery orange and gold.

 Viburnum plicatum f. tomentosum ‘Kilimanjaro Sunrise’ is a relatively compact and slow growing shrub which is suited to growing in both traditional and modern styles of garden, providing interest through the year.

 Viburnum plicatum f. tomentosum ‘Kilimanjaro Sunrise’ will grow well in most soil types with a ph from 5.6 to 7.5.
 Plant in full sun or light shade.
 It’s hardy to -18 C.

 Height: 2.5m (8ft) Spread: 1.5m (5ft), after 10 years.

 Other articles that may interest you…….

-To see the shortlisted plants, finalists and the winner of the RHS Chelsea Flower Show Plant of the Year 2016, please click here.
+To see the top twenty shortlisted plants, including the finalists and the winner of the RHS Chelsea Plant of the Year 2019 Competition, please click here.